Supervisor Development Program (SDP)

 Feedback, Discipline and Handling Grievances

 What we cover: Why avoiding a problem is the most expensive thing a supervisor does.
 Giving praise that motivates and correction that lands without a fight.
 A simple structure for feedback that changes the behaviour without bruising the person.
 Handling the slacker, the repeat latecomer and the corner-cutter early and fairly, before it becomes the norm.
-The basics of fair discipline — consistency, dignity and following the process.
+The basics of fair discipline — consistency, dignity, documentation and following the process.
 Listening to a grievance properly, calming it, and resolving what you can before it spreads across the shift.

 What changes: The supervisor deals with problems while they are small and settles grievances before they poison the floor — so standards and morale hold together.